 Community Uplift through Perseverance (CUP), Inc., is our fund-raising arm that allows us to support our charitable activities such as the Black College Tour and scholarship awards.

-Our Black College Tour has taken over 400 students from the New York metropolitan area to 16 historically African-American colleges and universities in North Carolina, Virginia, Washington, D.C., Maryland, Delaware, and Pennsylvania.
+Our Black College Tour has taken over 1,500 students to historically black colleges and universities in North Carolina, Virginia, Tennessee, Washington, D.C., Maryland, Delaware, Pennsylvania and Georgia.

 The Omega Express, first published in in the Fall of 1990, is the voice of Xi Phi chapter that chronicles the activities and achievements of the members of chapter and to make those activities known to the community that we serve.